JamesLTaylor/QuantSA/pages/excel/PCACurveSimulatorGetRates.md

 * **simulatorName** The name of the simulator.
 (PCACurveSimulator)
 * **simulationDates** A list of increasing dates.
 * **requiredTenorMonths** The tenors at which the rates are required.
-Does not need to be the same as used to do the PCA.
+Do not need to be the same as used to do the PCA.

 <!--HUMAN EDIT START-->